snscaimito/snscaimito.github.com/_posts/2006-08-25-walks-around-panama-city.markdown

 meta:
   _edit_last: '6384953'
 ---
-<p>The last few weeks have been quite busy.
+The last few weeks have been quite busy.
 Taking care of all the little things after you relocate consumes a lot of time and you end up doing it on the weekends, because you have to work during the week.
-So there was virtually no time for a leisurely stroll around town or anything similar.</p>
+So there was virtually no time for a leisurely stroll around town or anything similar.

-<p>But this Sunday we finally could enjoy our new surroundings and I thought it would be a nice idea to let everybody interested come along as well.
-So I've created a new photo gallery called <a href="http://gallery.me.com/snscaimito#100183"><em>Panama City Impressions</em></a>.</p>
+But this Sunday we finally could enjoy our new surroundings and I thought it would be a nice idea to let everybody interested come along as well.
+So I've created a new photo gallery called [Panama City Impressions](/img/posts/PanamaCityImpressions).